SaturdaySans/SaturdaySans/README.md

 A J1 student studying in Singapore, deeply interested in DevOps & Low-level programming!
 I enjoy ricing & experimenting with my arch server as a hobbyist~

 Learning:
-- Monitoring & Observability with LGTM tech stack (Loki, Grafana, Tempo, Prometheus)
+- Monitoring & Observability with OTEL-LGTM tech stack (Loki, Grafana, Tempo, Prometheus)
 - Provisioning with Terraform
 - OS Development